 Per the UWL Undergraduate and Graduate Catalogs, "any student with a conflict between an academic requirement and any religious observance must be given an alternative means of meeting the academic requirement.
 The student must notify the instructor within the first three weeks of class (within the first week of summer session and short courses) of specific days/dates for which the student will request an accommodation.
-Instructors may schedule a make-up examination or other academic requirement before or after the regularly scheduled examination or other academic requirement."
+Instructors may schedule a make-up examination or other academic requirement."